-- 1. Are all buildings free of trash, junk or tools in walkways and work areas? - 2.
-Are wood floors free of rotten or broken floor boards, exposed nails and other defects? - 3.
+- 2. Are wood floors free of rotten or broken floor boards, exposed nails and other defects? - 3.
 Are concrete floors free from badly broken sections, raised areas, slippery spots or other defects? - 4.
 Are stairs and ladders in good condition?
 Are handrails and stairs secure and free of objects and slippery surfaces? - 5.
-Are buildings lighted to illuminate walkways and work areas so you can see hazards adequately? - Are floors and walking surfaces in livestock factilities clear of manure, mud and feed material? - 1.
-Are silo and bin ladders secure and in good condition? - Do all bins have permanent ladders on both the outside and inside? - Do silos or bins taller than 30 feet possess a safety cage or climbing device? - 10.
+Are buildings lighted to illuminate walkways and work areas so you can see hazards adequately? - 6.
+Are floors and walking surfaces in livestock facilities clear of manure, mud and feed material? - 1.
+Are silo and bin ladders secure and in good condition? - 8.
+Do all bins have permanent ladders on both the outside and inside? - 9.
+Do silos or bins taller than 30 feet possess a safety cage or climbing device? - 10.
 Are the operator's platforms on tractors and other equipment free of grease, mud and tools?